axibase/atsd-api-r/forecast_and_save_series_example.md

 dup <- to_zoo(dup, value = "Avg")
 ```

-We will use the first 2 weeks, March 17 -- March 30, as training set to build prediction models.
-And we will forecast for the last two days March 31 and April 1.
+We will use the first 2 weeks, March 17 -- March 30, as practice set to build prediction models.
+And we will forecast the last two days March 31 and April 1.

 ``` r
 training_set <- window(dup, end = as.POSIXct("2015-03-30 23:50:00", origin="1970-01-01", tz="GMT"))
 data_set <- window(dup, start = as.POSIXct("2015-03-31 00:00:00", origin="1970-01-01", tz="GMT"))
 ```

-First of all we retrieve 2 days forecast from ATSD.
+First of all we retrieve a 2 day forecast from ATSD.
 In this case ATSD uses Holt-Winters method to predict the behavior of the time-series.

 ``` r
 atsd_forecast <- query(metric = "disk_used_percent", entity = "nurswgvml006",